fabianTMC/time-ago/README.md

 Simple timeago function takes same params as 'new Date(...)'

+This version does not show the time in seconds if the timestamp is less than a minute ago.
+It simply says _Just now_

 ````
 var ta = require('./time-ago.js')();  // node.js
 var ta = timeago();					// browser